stephengold/jolt-jni/README.md

   "MacOSX64", "MacOSX_ARM64", or "Windows64".
 + The "DebugSp" classifier
   may be replaced by "DebugDp", "ReleaseSp", or "ReleaseDp".
++ For some older versions of Gradle, it's necessary to replace `implementation` with `compile`.

 [Jump to the table of contents](#toc)